hiimjasmine00/MoreIcons/docs/more-icons-api/player-object.md

 // Change the icon of a PlayerObject to the current icon (Determined icon type, Separate Dual Icons) more_icons::updatePlayerObject(player, true);

-// Change the icon of a PlayerObject to a custom icon (Determined icon type) more_icons::updatePlayerObject(player, "my_custom_icon");

 // Change the icon of a PlayerObject to the current icon more_icons::updatePlayerObject(player, IconType::Cube);